renanBritz/Doctrine-Utils/README.md

 ### Persistence
 By following a few simple conventions you'll be able to reduce the amount of code needed to store and update data to your database when using Doctrine ORM.
 See examples below.

-### Querying (WIP)
-Using IGDB's [Apicalypse](https://apicalypse.io/) syntax (with a few improvements) you'll be able to query your database using a simpler and more readable syntax.
-It'll significantly reduce the amount of DQL and repository code needed while providing more flexibility to your front-end.

 ## Examples
 ### Persisting Data (Create and Update Person)